ktalenting/ktalenting.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-{% include sidebar.html %}

 # About Me
 I am currently a Ph.D.
 Candidate in the School of Planning at the University of Waterloo.
-My recent work focuses on several research projects, including the rural-to-urban resettlement process in China, rural resilience and sustainability, as well as urban form transformation in China based on space syntax theory and GIS-based analytical approaches.
+PhD ABD.
+On the job market.
+Please feel free to contact me if you have postdoc or AP positions available!
+I'm also looking for collaborators on the following topics.

 My research interests include: Rural-to-urban resettlement and urbanization in China; Social justice and spatial inequality; Critical urban studies; Urban form and land use planning; urban morphology; GIS-based decision making and spatial analysis; Multiple Criteria Decision Making; Space syntax; Gentrification, conservation and redevelopment.